 Day One

-Catch the train to Cinque Terre early and leave your bags at the storage lockers.
-This is a good option if your accommodation doesn’t allow baggage storage before check-in.
-We stored our bags at the luggage storage store located just outside of Riomaggiore station, but there are other storage options available as well.
+Catch the train to Cinque Terre early and leave your bags at a luggage storage near the station if your accommodation doesn’t allow early check-in.
+We stored ours just outside Riomaggiore station, but there are a few options around.

-Wander through the picturesque village of Riomaggiore, where you’ll find colourful buildings, narrow streets, and stunning harbour views.
-Find somewhere to stop for lunch, or grab takeaway fish and chip cones from Tutti Fritti and continue to wander around town.
-After lunch, head to Lo Scalo Lounge Bar for a couple of drinks.
-This bar is pretty small inside, try to get a seat outside to admire the harbour view.
+Spend the morning wandering through Riomaggiore.
+You’ll find colourful buildings, narrow streets, and views over the harbour at almost every turn.
+Stop somewhere for lunch, or grab takeaway fish and chip cones from Tutti Fritti and explore as you go.
+After lunch, head to Lo Scalo Lounge Bar for a drink.
+It’s small inside, so try to get a seat outside overlooking the harbour.

 Day Two

 Start your day early with a sunrise hike to the Vernazza lookout.
-Take the train to Vernazza station; if you purchased a Cinque Terre Express pass, this will cover both your train ride and hiking pass, if not, you will need to purchase this from the Tourist Information Points at the train station.
-Once you arrive in Vernazza, start walking towards the hiking trail that leads to Monterosso al Mare.
-After walking upwards for a few minutes you’ll see a small clearing that overlooks Vernazza.
+Take the train to Vernazza station — if you’ve purchased a Cinque Terre Express pass, this covers both your train ride and hiking access.
+Otherwise, you’ll need to purchase a pass from the Tourist Information points at the station.

-After lunch, make your way down to the boat ramp where you can have some fun rock jumping or simply relax in the sun.
+After lunch, make your way down to the boat ramp where you can swim, relax, or just sit by the water.

 Day Three

 Spend your last day in Cinque Terre in Monterosso, the largest of the Cinque Terre villages.
-Take a relaxing walk along the path that runs along the beach, enjoying the fresh sea air and beautiful coastal views.
-For breakfast, stop at Gelateria La Scogliera.
-Although it’s a gelato shop, they also serve delicious pancakes and coffee.
+Start with a walk along the path that runs along the beach, taking in the coastal views.
+Then stop at Gelateria La Scogliera for breakfast — despite the name, they also do pancakes and coffee.

-Book an umbrella and spend the rest of the day relaxing on Monterosso beach.
-The sandy beach here is perfect for unwinding and soaking up the sun.
-There’s also a small section of free beach, where you can lay your towel down, though, this fills up quickly in summer.
+From there, book an umbrella and spend the morning relaxing on Monterosso beach.
+It’s the only village with a sandy beach, making it the best place to properly unwind.
+There’s also a small section of free beach, though it fills up quickly in summer.

 If you’re staying another night, consider booking a sunset boat cruise.
 This is a fantastic way to experience the beauty of the Cinque Terre coastline from the water.
 Unfortunately, we didn’t have time for this, but it’s something we would have loved to do!